 NATIONAL POLLUTANT DISCHARGE ELIMINATION SYSTEM (NPDES) GENERAL PERMIT FOR STORMWATER DISCHARGES ASSOCIATED WITH CONSTRUCTION AND LAND DISTURBANCE ACTIVITIES (GENERAL PERMIT)

-Instructions

-NOTE: The Risk Determination Worksheet (Attachment D.1) serves as guidance for construction stormwater dischargers and may be used to manually calculate the site-specific risk of a construction project.
+The Risk Determination Worksheet in this Attachment serves as guidance for construction stormwater dischargers and may be used to manually calculate the site-specific risk of a construction project.
 Dischargers are required to submit risk information using the Stormwater Multiple Application and Report Tracking System (SMARTS) as part of filing a Notice of Intent for coverage under the Construction Stormwater General Permit.

-Dischargers may use SMARTS to auto-populate values for the K factor, LS factor, and receiving water risk based on the provided latitude and longitude coordinates for the project.
-SMARTS relies on the same data as the GIS Map Method, which dischargers can use to confirm the auto-populated values.
-Dischargers may alternatively use the Individual Method, a site-specific analysis, to determine the K factor, LS factor, and receiving water risk where GIS data may not accurately reflect the site’s characteristics.
+Dischargers may use SMARTS to auto-populate values for the soil erodibility factor (K factor), length-slope factor (LS factor), and the receiving water risk (the risk sediment poses to receiving waters) based on the provided latitude and longitude coordinates for the project.
+SMARTS relies on the same data as the GIS map method, which dischargers can use to confirm the auto-populated values.
+Dischargers may alternatively use the individual method, a site-specific analysis, to determine the K factor, LS factor, and receiving water risk where GIS data may not accurately reflect the site’s characteristics.

-Dischargers may use a combination of the GIS Map Method or Individual Method to calculate the K factor, LS factor, sediment risk and receiving water risk in steps 1 and 2, depending o which method is judged to be the most accurate for the site.
+Dischargers may use a combination of the GIS map method or individual method to calculate the K factor, LS factor, sediment risk, and receiving water risk in steps 1 and 2, depending on which method is judged to be the most accurate for the site.

 SMARTS will automatically determine the combined Risk Level based on the entered information.

+Instructions:

 Step 1 – Determine sediment risk via one of the following options: